congcongfu/graphhopper/docs/core/turn-restrictions.md

 Turn restrictions are not available for every vehicle as they have low relevance for some vehicles like `foot`.
-To enable turn restrictions when using the 'speed mode' additional graph preparation is required, because turn restrictions require edge-based (vs. node-based) traversal of the graph.
+To enable turn restrictions when using the 'speed mode' additional graph preparation is required, because turn restrictions require edge-based (vs. parent-based) traversal of the graph.
 First you have to set the weightings for which the graph preparation should be run using e.g. `prepare.ch.weightings=fastest`, just like when you use the 'speed mode' without turn restrictions.
 Additionally you need to set `prepare.ch.turn_costs` to `edge_or_node` or `edge_and_node` (see `config-example.yml` for further details).
 At request time you need to add `edge_based=true` as URL parameter to